EgoAlpha/prompt-course/docs/Context_faithful_Prompting/Context_faithful.md

 ![img9](img/img14.png)

-**Memorization by different sizes of LLMs.**.
+**Memorization by different sizes of LLMs**.
 Fig. 2 shows the memorization ratio MR across different sizes of InstructGPTs under the zero-shot evaluation of natural questions.5 Overall, OPIN + INSTR consistently outperforms other prompts across different model sizes.
 In the upper plot, results are shown for filtered evaluation sets where the corresponding LLMs can correctly predict the original answers without additional contexts, thereof the size of evaluation sets varies across different LLMs.

 ## Prompt Example